Leberkäse

-(German, literally 'liver-cheese'; sometimes also Leberkäs or Leberka(a)s) in Austria and the Swabian, Bavarian and Franconian parts of Germany, 'leverkaas' in the Netherlands and Fleischkäse ("meat-cheese") in Saarland, Baden, Switzerland and Tyrol) is a specialty food found in the south of Germany, in Austria and parts of Switzerland, similar to bologna sausage.
+(German, literally 'liver-cheese'; sometimes also Leberkäs or Lebaka(a)s) in Austria and the Swabian, Bavarian and Franconian parts of Germany, 'leverkaas' in the Netherlands and Fleischkäse ("meat-cheese") in Saarland, Baden, Switzerland and Tyrol) is a speciality food found in the south of Germany, in Austria and parts of Switzerland.
 It consists of beef, pork and bacon and is made by grinding the ingredients very finely and then baking it as a loaf in a bread pan until it has a crunchy brown crust.
 Variations may be made using other kinds of meat such as horse meat or turkey, or may contain additional ingredients such as cheese or minced chili peppers.
+Liver is not traditionally considered an essential ingredient.

 Leberkäse is also called Fleischlaib, which literally means "meat-loaf" in German, but it is not a meatloaf, which in German is called Hackbraten (literally "ground roast", from Hackfleisch, "ground meat", and ein Braten, "a roast"), faschierter Braten (literally "minced roast", from faschieren, "to mince", and ein Braten, "a roast"), Wiegebraten, falscher Hase ("false hare" or "faux hare") and Heuchelhase ("mock-hare").

-History

-Fleischkäse is said to have been invented in 1776, although this story has been heavily contested.
-The name "Leberkäse" literally translates to "liver-cheese" but developed by folk etymology from an archaic form of the word Laib ("loaf") and Käse ("cheese") (cf. English "head cheese"), although it traditionally contains neither liver nor cheese.
-According to the origin of the word, Leberkäse means "left-overs in a box", which also aptly describes the production of the product.
-Its modern name is misleading, as Leberkäse originally had no reference to the organ liver, as is still the case today in the Bavarian Leberkas.
-"Leber" is originally derived from Old High German leiba, meaning "left-over".
-The suffix -kas is a dialect variant for "Kasten", i.e. "box".

-According to German food laws, only products called "Bavarian Leberkäse" are allowed not to contain liver; otherwise, there must be a minimum liver content of 4%.
-Some local variants must contain even more liver; for example, the liver content of "Stuttgarter Leberkäse" must be at least 5%.
-The type without liver is normally called Fleischkäse (literally "meat-cheese") if it is not made in Bavaria.

-Preparation

-Leberkäse is widespread in Germany, Switzerland, the Netherlands, and Austria, and ingredients may vary from region to region.
-The most common meat is lean pork or pork belly, ground fine with herbs and spices that may include coriander, mace, ginger, salt, and pepper.
-A curing salt is also used, typically Prague Powder #1, which helps the dish retain its pinkish hue.
-The meat batter is baked in a loaf pan until the top develops a brown crust.